 FASD Summer Camp Scholarship Application

-- Youth ages 7-16 years old with a confirmed or suspected prenatal alcohol exposure and their family members are eligible.
+- Youth ages 7-16 years old with confirmed or suspected prenatal alcohol exposure and their family members are eligible.

 - The priority of the scholarship program is for youth that have not had a previous residential camp experience.
 A small number of second-time campers will be considered.
-This scholarship is not for youth who have already attended residential camp twice.
+This scholarship is not available for youth who have already attended residential camp twice.

 - The selected camp program must be residential of more than 2 nights AND have current accreditation from the American Camp Association (ACA).
 Go to http://find.acacamps.org to search for accredited camps and see the step-by-step instructions below.